Exams in the Program

 - Fail: The student will be dropped from the program

 The exam will be offered only once each year.
 If a student fails the exam, he or she will be allowed to request permission to retake the exam the following year.

-After the student has passed the qualifying comprehensive examination at the Ph.D. level and has obtained the sponsorship of a faculty dissertation advisor and two other faculty members of a dissertation advisory committee, he or she will formulate a written dissertation research proposal.
-This should describe the general goals and specific aims of the proposed research, the background of the research problem, the methods of procedure to be used, the anticipated results, and the expected significance of the work.
+After the student has passed the qualifying comprehensive examination at the Ph.D. level and has obtained the sponsorship of a faculty dissertation advisor and two other faculty members to form a dissertation advisory committee, he or she will prepare a written dissertation research proposal.
+This proposal should describe the general goals and specific aims of the proposed research, the background of the research problem, the methods to be used, the anticipated results, and the expected significance of the work.

-After the dissertation research proposal has been approved in writing by a majority of the student's dissertation advisory committee, the student will participate in a "dissertation research proposal hearing" to be conducted by the medical physics faculty.
+After the dissertation research proposal has been approved by a majority of the student's dissertation advisory committee, the student will participate in a "dissertation research proposal hearing" to be conducted by the medical physics faculty.
 At this hearing the faculty will determine the suitability of the proposed research topic for a Ph.D. dissertation in the program and will evaluate the extent to which the student is prepared to carry out the proposed research.
 After the hearing, the faculty will meet to either approve or disapprove the dissertation proposal.
-Approval must be endorsed by at least two-thirds of the faculty present at the hearing.

 After all other requirements for the Ph.D. degree have been completed, and after the Ph.D. dissertation has been approved by a majority of the student's dissertation advisory committee, the Ph.D. candidate will be examined orally by the medical physics faculty on the content of the dissertation and the specialized area of knowledge that it concerns.
 At the discretion of the faculty, one or more guest examiners from outside the department may be invited to participate.
 After the final examination the faculty will meet to assign a grade of "Pass" or "Fail".